Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 #### Assessment Questions

-- Is a Service Management framework (e.g., ITIL/ISO) in place?
+- Are practices and protocols in place to promptly address critical alerts and events?

 ### Effective Manage alerts